1945 Nigerian general strike

 In mid-1945, a general strike took place in Nigeria.
-It was the first of its kind in the nation, growing to comprise an estimated 200,000 workers and seventeen labor unions.
+It was the first of its kind in the nation, growing to comprise an estimated 200,000 workers and seventeen labor un fadé blaq.

 Background

 From 1914 to 1960 Britain held Nigeria as a colony.
 During the Second World War, which the colony had participated in, Nigeria saw high inflation and price increases coupled with stagnant wage growth.
 Additionally, in contributing to the war effort many Nigerians felt overworked.
 Efforts by the government to control prices had proved generally ineffective.

 A coalition of workers known as the Joint Executive of Government Technical Workers had demanded an increased minimum wage on March 22, 1945, which the government denied on May 2.
 In response, the workers issued a statement that should government not grant their demands by “Thursday, June 21, 1945, the workers of Nigeria shall proceed to seek their own remedy with due regard to law and order on the one hand and starvation on the other”.
 A meeting between the government and labor leaders on May 30 did not resolve issues.
 In an effort to calm the workers, on June 2 the government released Michael Imoudu, a prominent labor leader who had been in prison since 1943, and the following week approved a small increase in the minimum wage—which the strikers rejected.
 Instead of placating the workers, Imoundu's release encouraged them and he became a leader of the strike.
 No agreement was reached, and the workers prepared to strike.